superfly/docs/reference/fly-launch.html.md

 ```

 <div class="note icon">
-**Note:** Both Machines are in a stopped state, because they were idle for a few minutes and the [auto start and stop feature](/docs/apps/autostart-stop/) is enabled by default.
+**Note:** Both Machines are in a stopped state, because they were idle for a few minutes and we enable the [auto start and stop feature](/docs/apps/autostart-stop/) by default.
 </div>

 I can [scale out](/docs/apps/scale-count/) by adding Machines in other regions if I want to get close to users in more corners of the world.